-The Organization used 100% of the loan proceeds for qualifying expenses and therefore believes that the PPP's eligibility criteria have been met and the loan proceeds represent, in substance, a grant that is expected to be forgiven.
+The Organization used 100% of the loan proceeds for qualifying expenses and therefore believed that the PPP's eligibility criteria have been met and the loan proceeds represent, in substance, a grant that was expected to be forgiven.
 In accordance with FASB 958-605, loan proceeds that are expected to be forgiven should be accounted for as conditional contributions.
-The Organization believes it has substantially met all conditions required to obtain forgiveness and has therefore recognized the entire loan as other revenue in the accompanying statement of activities.
+The Organization believed it had substantially met all conditions required to obtain forgiveness and therefore recognized the entire loan as other revenue in the accompanying statement of activities.
+The Organization applied for and subsequently received full forgiveness for the loan.